Tile waste factor: how much extra to buy

 Should I buy extra tile for future repairs?

 Yes if you can.
-It’s hard to match batch color later, and discontinued products are common.
+It's hard to match batch color later, and discontinued products are common.
+One extra box is often cheaper than trying to source a close match later.

 Does tile size affect waste?